How to make toasted ravioli, the crispy, cheesy St. Louis snack worthy of broad acclaim

-Toasted ravioli originated in “the Hill,” an Italian-American neighborhood of St. Louis “founded in the 1830s by immigrants from Northern Italy,” according to the Takeout.
+Toasted ravioli originated in “the Hill,” an Italian American neighborhood of St. Louis “founded in the 1830s by immigrants from Northern Italy,” according to the Takeout.
 The exact tale of who invented this delicacy is up for debate, but it seems to have been around since the 1940s and has been a local staple ever since.
 “A town has to have its icons, and for this historic Missouri city stretched along the Mississippi River the most obvious ones — in chronological order only — are Mark Twain, the Gateway Arch and Mark McGwire.
 Feel free to add toasted ravioli to the list,” the Chicago Tribune wrote in 1999.
 And having gone to college in St. Louis and eaten my fare share of toasted ravioli, I know this statement to be true.

 When it comes to making this dish at home, everything starts with the ravioli itself.
 Some restaurants go so far as to make the pasta dough and filling from scratch, which you are certainly welcome to do if you’re in the mood for a cooking project, but for the rest of us, store bought is fine.
 I used Italian sausage- and cheese-filled ravioli in my recipe testing and devoured every single one, but you can use any type of meat, cheese and/or vegetable ravioli that suits your fancy.